🛠 Hardware Fix

 • Restart your PC

-• Reconnect the USB device after startup
+• Reconnect the device after startup

 04